 Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

-"We can, we must, we will do better," Landry told an audience at Pennington Biomedical Research Center.
+"We can, we must, we will do better," Landry told an audience at the Pennington Biomedical Research Center with Secretary of Health and Human Services Secretary Robert F. Kennedy Jr., sitting beside him.

-The first of the two laws — SB 14 — restricts the sale of foods with additives, including food dyes and synthetic sweeteners like sucralose and aspartame, at public schools.
-Food products with the targeted additives must also be branded with a disclaimer and QR code detailing the contents, the unanimously passed legislation says.
+The first of the two laws — which went through the session as SB 14 — restricts the sale of foods with additives, including food dyes and synthetic sweeteners like sucralose and aspartame, at public schools.
+Food products with the targeted additives must also be branded with a disclaimer and QR code detailing the contents.

-"We're mass poisoning (our kids) with toxic foods," Kennedy said, laying the blame for the problem MAHA seeks to fix at the feet of the purveyors of processed and fast foods.
+"We're mass poisoning (our kids) with toxic foods," Kennedy said, blaming those who make processed and fast foods.
 "They're swimming around in a toxic soup."

-Demonstrators who were protesting the event agreed that Landry's efforts to remove additives from school lunches and other aspects of culinary life is a noble endeavor, but said that attaching a controversial figure like Kennedy was not the right way to send the message.
+Demonstrators said that while removing additives from school lunches and other areas of culinary life is a noble endeavor, Landry could have done so without attaching himself to a vaccine skeptic like RKF Jr.

 "I'm not here to protest this.
 I'm here to protest him," one of the dozens of protestors gathered along Perkins Road said.
 "Healthier food, healthier diet, more exercise, all of that would be very important, especially in Louisiana."